stutxi/stutxi/README.md

 ## About Me

-🌟 A pre-final year Computer Science student at VIT Bhopal University.
-🌟 I'm passionate about coding and technology, exploring the vast world of software development.
+🌟 I'm a pre-final year Computer Science student at VIT Bhopal University, passionate about coding and technology, and exploring the vast world of software development.

 🌐 Currently diving into the MERN (MongoDB, Express, React, Node.js) stack to craft web applications.
 🛠️ Proficient in C++, with some experience in Java and Python.